 Wondering if you are wasting money on the wrong keywords in your Google Ads account?

-Fill out the form below and we’ll perform a FREE audit to show you how much money you could save.
+Visit our PPC Inefficiencies Calculator, fill out the form, and we’ll perform a FREE audit to show you how much money you could save.

 About the Author

 As a Marketing Director at &Marketing, Paul Ferguson uses his 16 years of B2B marketing experience to help clients develop fully integrated marketing solutions that make impressions and drive results.
 Whether it be design-oriented campaigns or digital market execution, Paul skillfully creates strategies backed by data, to effectively reach client’s desired audiences.
 Paul graduated from La Salle University with a Bachelor of Arts in Communication and a double minor in Marketing and Business Administration.
 Visit Paul’s LinkedIn.

 In today’s fast paced world, many growing businesses are struggling to modernize their marketing approaches because either they don’t have the expertise or the bandwidth to do it themselves.